New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

 Observe that $\Omega = \{ x \in \mathcal{H} \mid \varphi(x) = 0 \}$.

-Our aim is to provide simple sufficient conditions under which the $\ell_1$ penalty function $F_{\lambda}(x) = f_0(x) + \lambda \varphi(x)$ for problem \eqref{Problem_DC} is globally exact in the finite dimensional case (note that this penalty function is DC, if problem \eqref{Problem_DC} is DC).
-Apart from its direct applications to the design of numerical method for solving problem \eqref{Problem_DC}, this result can also be used for the derivation of global optimality conditions for problem \eqref{Problem_DC}.
+Our aim is to provide simple sufficient conditions under which the merit function $F_{\lambda}(x) = f_0(x) + \lambda \varphi(x)$ for the problem $(\mathcal{P}_{IJ})$ is globally exact in the finite dimensional case (note that this function is DC, if the problem $(\mathcal{P}_{IJ})$ is DC).
+Apart from its direct applications to the design of numerical methods for solving the problem $(\mathcal{P}_{IJ})$, this result can also be used for the derivation of global optimality conditions for the problem $(\mathcal{P}_{IJ})$.